Herb's Astro and Optics stuff

 Local Astronomical Clubs & Observatories

 NJAA Observatory grounds The New Jersey Astronomical Association (NJAA) has been around for over 40 years.
 It has an observatory with a 26-inch telescope and dome, and a public meeting and storage facility, at Vorhees State park in High Bridge NJ.
-When I restore my personal Web site I'll have photos and commentary about recent NJAA activities, my own and others.
+I was a member for several years.
+I rebuilt some telescopes and a 1940's lathe.
 The NJAA Web site is at http://www.njaa.org.

 The Amateur Sky Survey

-The Amateur Sky Survey (TASS) group is a collection of amateur and professional astronomers who are performing a sky survey of stars near the celestial equator.
+The Amateur Sky Survey (TASS) group is a collection of amateur and professional astronomers who, from the mid-1990's, performed a series of optical CCD sky surveys of stars near the celestial equator.
 Their sky cameras were built by Tom Droege (DRO-gee) formerly of Fermilab.
 A new generation of sky camera and tracking mount, the Mark IV, was developed in 1999-2000, for more general sky survey work done subsequently.
-Discussion and planning is done over a maillist - some of the participants have never met personally! - and much of the work and dialog is archived on the TASS Web site in their mail archives and their "Tech notes".
+Discussion and planning is done over a maillist and much of the work and dialog is archived on the TASS Web site in their mail archives and their "Tech notes".

 In support of the Mark IV, in Nov 1999 I did some dark current analysis of Mark IV image files from Tom's #5 CD-ROM, distributed in late Oct 1999 by Tom.
 I also analysed coma and saturation in the early Mark IV disk #5 images.
 (That coma went away when they properly re-assembled their lens system.)
 I also chronicled their discussions of data compression of TASS star images, archiving devices for TASS star images, and discussions of Mark III time references and VCO rates.